-It is important to note, that while addiction seems to be a choice, people with this disease cannot control their addictive impulses.
+It is important to note, that while addiction seems to be a choice, people with this substance abuse disease cannot control their addictive impulses.
 While there is an element of choice involved, making the right choice is so much harder for someone with an addiction.
 The vast majority of addicted individuals are not addicted because they want to be, but because they feel they need the substance.
 This is called dependency.

 How Does Drug and Alcohol Abuse Affect the Brain?